This is a guest post by Jenny Wickham with additional material by Andy Higgs

 * we don’t actually recommend you do this.
 Pretending to be a local is neither big nor clever.
 However, make sure you try these tips.

-Sydney is a city with a pulsing energy, a trendy vibe, and places and spaces to suit every taste.
-The Opera House, Darling Harbour, and Botanic Gardens are all spaces you should visit – but as a traveller, it wouldn’t be fun if you didn’t explore a bit out of your comfort zone.
-It’s the flashiest and biggest city in Australia, but visitors often miss out on some of the best parts of it.
-Sure the more obvious places are still great to see, but the less touristy things can sometimes turn out to be the most memorable.
+Sydney is state capital of South Wales, and the highest populated city in Australia.
+It’s safe to say that this city filled with high energy, a trendy vibe, and several different places to suit every taste.
+Check online to find great places to stay in Sydney with Expedia and get ready to enjoy a fun-filled city.
+Some of the top tourist attractions include the Opera House, Darling Harbour, and Botanic Gardens which are all spaces you should visit.
+As a visitor of the city, it wouldn’t be fun if you didn’t explore a bit out of your comfort zone.
+It is the biggest and flashiest city in Australia, but travelers often miss out on some of the best parts of it.
+Of course, the more obvious places are still great to see, but the less touristy things can sometimes turn out to be the most memorable.
 Beyond the city lights and the Central Business District (CBD), Sydney has a treasure trove of fantastic places to explore.
 Indulge yourself and make these places a key stop on your itinerary for the Harbour City.

 Image (c) photofix2010.wordpress.com